Conformal blocks and cohomology in genus 0: The first step

-Our argument uses the square-integrability information from a select set of strata to build a ``profile'' of $\Omega$ (Theorem ~\ref{controlpoles}), and then use this to prove that the logarithmic degree of $\Omega$ is non-negative on every stratum $S$.
+which is $>1$ (for large $\kappa$). \end{remark} \begin{remark} Our argument uses the square-integrability information from a select set of strata to build a ``profile'' of $\Omega$ (Theorem ~\ref{controlpoles}), and then use this to prove that the logarithmic degree of $\Omega$ is non-negative on every stratum $S$.

 \end{remark}